 Geotechnical and Engineering.
 For geoscientists concerned with geological materials and with their geomechanical, geotechnical and engineering properties and applications relating to the construction of buildings, roads, railways, dams and other civil engineering projects and mine excavations.
 This Field of Practice includes geoscientists who work in the civil engineering field, urban development, the stability of geological materials, earthquake studies and seismic research as it pertains to the properties of geological material, mine stability, and erosion studies.

-- Environmental Geoscience.
+Environmental Geoscience.
 For geoscientists concerned with natural geological events and the interaction of human populations with geological materials and the effects of those populations on the environment or the effects of the environment on human populations and their endeavours.
-This Field of Practice includes geoscientists involved in contaminated site investigations, oceanographic and meteorological studies, climate research, soil science, geological
+This Field of Practice includes geoscientists involved in contaminated site investigations, oceanographic and meteorological studies, climate research, soil science, geological hazards, and geomorphology.

 Notes to consider:

-- The requirements for RPGeo include formal qualification of a tertiary geoscience degree or equivalent approved by the AIG Federal Council, and a minimum of five years of experience of a responsible nature and involving exercise of independent judgement in the nominated Field of Practice.
+The requirements for RPGeo include formal qualification of a tertiary geoscience degree or equivalent approved by the AIG Board, and a minimum of five years of experience of a responsible nature and involving exercise of independent judgement in the nominated Field of Practice.

-- Four referees, two of whom must be AIG members, must attest to the knowledge of the applicant’s professional work and experience in the nominated Field of Practice.
+A minimum of four referees, two of whom must be AIG Members or Fellows, must attest to their personal knowledge of the applicant’s professional work and experience in the nominated Field of Practice.

-- The names of applicants for registration are published in the AIG News for peer review and acceptance.
+The names of applicants for registration are published in the AIG News or other publications, including this web-site, for peer review and acceptance.
 Interviews are an option at the discretion of the Registration Board.

-- CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training and private reading of learned publications.
+CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training, mentoring activities, work on Committees, and private reading of learned publications.